-Neurosurgical pathology possesses an innate risk to a patient’s normal function that makes discussions about outcomes, consents for procedures, and management decisions innately intense.
-Patients and family members are forced into discussions about neurologic injuries and potentially death.
-This intensifies emotions and brings many families to tears.
+Neurosurgical pathology poses an innate risk to a patient’s normal function that makes discussions about outcomes, consent for procedures, and management decisions innately intense.
+Patients and family members are forced into discussions about neurologic injuries and potential death, which intensifies emotions and brings many families to tears.

 Neurosurgery residents are often forced to be the bearers of bad news.
 They may need to inform patients and families about the presence of a malignant brain tumor, severe traumatic brain injury, or ruptured aneurysm.
-Or they may need to discuss the finality of a spinal cord injury or terminal intracerebral hemorrhage.
+Or, they might need to discuss the finality of a spinal cord injury or terminal intracerebral hemorrhage.
 Neurosurgeons routinely participate in these emotionally draining conversations.
 Breaking bad news becomes a regimented practice, and many residents emotionally separate from the situation in an attempt to maintain composure.
-This provides emotional tolerance to these discussions, but challenges the expression of empathy.
+This strategy provides emotional tolerance to these discussions but challenges the expression of empathy.

-Inappropriate expectations from patients and patient families are often particularly difficult to navigate.
-The family often requires multiple reiterations of the potentially devastating outcomes on the nervous system following surgery.
-Similarly, families can find it frustrating that neurosurgeons may feel reticent to continually provide assessments regarding patient outcomes at various steps in the pre- and postoperative phase.
-Management of patient expectations is demanding on every member of the care team, but particularly difficult for the resident who may be the primary contact for the family.
+Inappropriate expectations from patients and their family are often particularly difficult to navigate.
+The family often requires multiple reiterations of the potentially devastating outcomes on the nervous system after surgery.
+Similarly, families can find it frustrating that neurosurgeons can feel reticent to continually provide assessments regarding patient outcomes at various steps in the preoperative and postoperative phases.
+Management of patient expectations is demanding on every member of the care team but is particularly difficult for the resident, who may be the primary contact for the family.

-The intense demands of residency impact residents’ eating habits.
+The intense demands of residency affect residents’ eating habits.
 The typical nutritional recommendations are incompatible with a neurosurgical resident’s lifestyle.
-For starters, residents may be unable to eat at normal meal times.
-Instead, they may grab a few bites at inopportune times, such as before pre-rounding, between cases, or immediately before bedtime.
+For starters, residents might be unable to eat at normal meal times.
+Instead, they might grab a few bites at inopportune times, such as before prerounding, between cases, or immediately before bedtime.
 They often consume cheap and readily available food, such as food from the vending machine, because of the limited time between non-negotiable responsibilities.
 Cheap food is typically loaded with carbohydrates, sugar, and fat, which precipitates intense swings in blood glucose levels and negatively affects mood and concentration.

 Caffeinated beverages are also pervasive commodities for residents given their intense sleep deprivation.
-This need for caffeine to improve cognitive clarity comes at the cost of its diuretic effects.
-This, combined with the limited time for acquiring adequate hydration, results in grossly insufficient fluid intake and chronic dehydration.
+This need for caffeine to improve cognitive clarity comes at the cost of its diuretic effects, which, combined with the limited time for acquiring adequate hydration, results in grossly insufficient fluid intake and chronic dehydration.

 This disregard for normal human nutritional requirements has serious effects that are both immediate and lifelong.
 As physicians, it is surprising that we would condone or even permit these behaviors in our peers or ourselves.
 There would clearly be an appropriate recommendation given to any patient who indulges in these bad habits.

 The cognitive demands on residents do not cease once they leave the operating room or finish a call session; instead, residents departs from one realm of cognitive demand only to enter another.
-They must meet the professional development and obligations imposed by the residency program.
-These include academic requirements such as grand rounds, in-service exams, written boards, and mock oral boards, in addition to basic science or clinical research projects.
+They must meet the professional development and obligations imposed by the residency program, including academic requirements such as grand rounds, in-service exams, written boards, and mock oral boards, in addition to basic science or clinical research projects.

 These demands require significant amounts of time for extramural study to cultivate mastery of neuroscience research concordant with clinical obligations.
 Although there is overlap between these two facets of neurosurgical education, each requires consistent and routine effort to achieve the desired results.

 This loss of control is further emphasized by the financial pressures in residents’ personal lives.
-The restrictive salary paid to residents precludes appropriate accommodations to busy residents, such as house cleaning services, automotive care, childcare, or meal preparation.
-The salary is enough for minimalist living with very little “free money” for enjoyment or recreation, and this further limits the control residents can wield over their personal life.
+The restrictive salary paid to residents precludes appropriate accommodations for busy residents, such as house cleaning services, automotive care, childcare, or meal preparation.
+The salary is enough for minimalist living with very little “free money” for enjoyment or recreation, which further limits the control residents can wield over their own personal life.

 Maladaptive Workplace Environment

-Although the collegiality of the residency training environment has certainly improved over the last two decades, the hospital continues to be a hostile setting for residents.
-This is particularly true during the junior residency years when residents must cope with the diverse responsibilities of call, dubious tasks that fall onto the resident based on seniority, and rigorous rounding duties.
-This tortuous situation can be equated to a hazing of sorts, given that this lifestyle is endured by residents with the belief that things will get better, and that this is only the elementary phase of a much brighter future.
+Although the collegiality of the residency training environment has certainly improved over the last 2 decades, the hospital continues to be a hostile setting for residents.
+This is particularly true during the junior residency years, when residents must cope with the diverse responsibilities of call, dubious tasks that fall onto the resident based on seniority, and rigorous rounding duties.
+This torturous situation can be equated to a hazing of sorts, given that this lifestyle is endured by residents with the belief that things will get better and that this is only the elementary phase of a much brighter future.

 The attendings who interact with residents often play a major role in sculpting a maladaptive culture.
 Neurosurgery has a long history of difficult personalities, and whether by the act of successive selection of these personalities or by cultivation through residency, a pervasive number of these people still participate in the training process.
 Working alongside these individuals can be stiflingly difficult.